giljr/pic/README.md

 # pic
-Watch the videos of the series on youtube. also!!!
+Watch the videos of the series on you.tube also!!!
 --------------------
 PlayList:
 PIC SERIES ENJOYMENT